 Another complication of reflux disease is a peptic ulcer.

 Chronic reflux induces a long-lasting state of irritation and can transform the multi-layered, non-keratinizing stratified squamous epithelium into the columnar epithelium.
 This restructuring of the tissue is called Barrett’s esophagus and is a precancerous condition because of its risk of degeneration to cancer.

 The following mechanisms form the functional sealing entity of the lower sphincter:

-The LOS loosens reflexively (via the plexus myentericus), thereby allowing for the transit of food.
+The lower esophageal sphincter (LOS) loosens reflexively (via the plexus myentericus) thereby allowing for the transit of food.